 Won't this lead to accepting more papers, thus increasing our acceptance rate and hurting the prestige of NSDI?
-Does that mean that I am not guaranteed that my work will be presented in a single track?

 We may see a slight increase in the acceptance rate, owing to our ability to use the one-shot-revision process to bring a few papers up to our standard that otherwise would not have reached it.
 But, since we're applying the same standard for publication as in past years, we don't expect a significant change in the prestige associated with the conference.